HSU-HPC/FabMaMiCo/docs/setup-simulations.md

 ### `templates/`

 This folder contains batch script templates.
-Those templates are used to submit jobs to the job scheduler.
+Those templates are used to populate the batch script templates.

 ### `FabMaMiCo.py`

 This is the main file of the FabMaMiCo plugin.
-It defines the available tasks.
+It defines the available tasks that can be executed through FabSim3.

 ### `machines_FabMaMiCo_user_example.yml`